rctrinity/biteco/README.md

      git clone https://github.com/petertodd/python-bitcoinlib.git

  ## **Install**:

- 1. clone python-bitcoinlib
+ 1. clone biteco
+ 2. change to biteco folder
+ 3. clone python-bitcoinlib.
+You want the bitcoin folder inside the same child folder (biteco)
- 2. Install libsssl-dev -> sudo apt-get install libssl-dev on linux or brew install openssl on mac-os.
+ 4. Install libsssl-dev -> sudo apt-get install libssl-dev on linux or brew install openssl on mac-os.
 Needed for bitcoinlib.
- 3. Copy the 3 scripts from here: biteco.py, gentables.py, and util.py into the main python-bitcoinlib directory
- 4. Install Rich library
+ 5. Install Rich Library
+ 6. From parent biteco folder, run Python setup.py install
- 5. To run -> python3 ~/main-folder-to-python-bitcoinlib/biteco.py
+ 7. To run -> biteco

  The bitcoinlib rpc module uses your bitcoin.conf file to authenticate with the node.